maykar/compact-custom-header/docs/Styling-Config.md

   clock_date: true
   clock_format: 12
   date_locale: en-gb
-  main_config: true
 ```

 ## Theme Variables
 You can also style CCH from your HA theme's YAML to make it easier to share and lighter on your lovelace config.
 All styling options are available with the exception of single tab colors.
-Options set in the config of the card will override these options.
+Options set in the Lovelace config will override the themes values.

 **Theme Variables Example:**<br>
 The color and image values are just examples.<br>